jaclu/tmux-menus/README.md

 ## Modifications

-If you want to experiment on changing the menus, I would recomend to first clone/copy this repo to a different location on your system.
+If you want to experiment with changing the menus, I would recomend to first clone/copy this repo to a different location on your system.

 Then by just running ./menus.tmux in the new location, your trigger key will bind to this alternate menu set.
 So next time you trigger the menus you will get this in-development menu tree.